bchm/markdown-cv/index.md

 ## Experience

-__ Experience from my first internship and job at CYSO: __
+** Experience from my first internship and job at CYSO: **
 - Docker security practices
 - Grafana
 - Modelling servicedesk process and making an application around the process at a high level
 - Programming in Python
-- Using Elasticsearch to make sense of the data about how much time it costs to solve a support ticket and more processes in the
+- Using Elasticsearch to make sense of the data about how much time it costs to solve a support ticket and more processes in the ITIL incident management process

 __ Experience from parttime job at GILO: __
-- Programming in Python with libraries spaCy and NLTK.
+- Programming in Python with libraries spaCy and NLTK

 __ Experience from internship at Logius: __
 - Kubernetes